scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added some new shortcuts to the menus.

 -   27-June-2001
-    -   When generating truetype (or opentype) fonts, FontForge failed to set the ulCodePageRange for encodings other than latin1/latin2.
+    -   When generating truetype (or opentype) fonts, websharpstudios failed to set the ulCodePageRange for encodings other than latin1/latin2.
 Should do a better job now.
     -   Fixed a crash introduced by decompress.